 Stars in Their Courses: The Gettysburg Campaign, June-July 1863Modern Library #ad - A matchless account of the battle of gettysburg, drawn from shelby foote’s landmark history of the Civil War Shelby Foote’s monumental three-part chronicle, was hailed by Walker Percy as “an unparalleled achievement, an American Iliad, The Civil War: A Narrative, a unique work uniting the scholarship of the historian and the high readability of the first-class novelist.

-Stars in Their Courses: The Gettysburg Campaign, June-July 1863 #ad - Here is the central chapter of the central volume, and therefore the capstone of the arch, in a single volume.
+Here is the central chapter of the central volume, and therefore the capstone of the arch, in a single volume.
 Used book in Good Condition.
 Complete with detailed maps, stars in their courses brilliantly recreates the three-day conflict: It is a masterly treatment of a key great battle and the events that preceded it—not as legend has it but as it really was, before it became distorted by controversy and overblown by remembered glory.

 Our Fathers at Gettysburg: A Step by Step Description of the Greatest Battle of the American Civil WarCreateSpace Independent Publishing Platform #ad - This guide will help you find all the important locales and understand what the participants saw in 1863, even if you have no prior knowledge of the battle.
 Clearly written and illustrated with maps, photographs and illustrations, this is the book to have if you really want to understand step by step what happened during those three terrible days at Gettysburg.